 NEU also offers a PDF download, ‘Keeping Happy and Healthy’.
 This document gives advice on teachers worried that their mental health is suffering because of the demands of their work.

-Voice The Union For Education Professionals gives advice on stress in the workplace.
+Community For Education Professionals gives advice on stress in the workplace.
 You can find details about their Annual Survey to track stress levels amongst members.
 A Stress App helps members learn to manage their stress.
 You can also find stress information sheets with some great insights and suggestions on how to tackle stress (members only).
 They also advise getting in touch with the Education Support Partnership which supports staff throughout the UK.

 In a blog from NAHT they respond to new data from the Education Support Partnership.
 Talking about a concern for teachers through evidence of ‘serious stress from the teaching profession’.